ThingPulse/docs/docs/guides/espaper-calendar.md

 In order to accept new software being transferred via the serial adapter the device has be in "flash mode":

 - Press and HOLD the center button
-- Press and RELEASE the left button
+- Press and RELEASE the right button
 - Release the center button

 Start the App Fairy and proceed as follows: